Gymnodoris impudica

-Gymnodoris rubropapulosa is a species of colourful sea slug, a dorid nudibranch, a marine gastropod mollusk in the family Polyceridae.
+Gymnodoris impudica is a species of colourful sea slug, a dorid nudibranch, a marine gastropod mollusk in the family Polyceridae.
 It was first described in 1828.

 Distribution

 This species is known from the tropical Indo-Pacific Ocean.

 Description

-Gymnodoris rubropapulosa is a large dorid nudibranch up to 60 mm in length.
+Gymnodoris impudica is a large dorid nudibranch up to 60 mm in length.
 It has a white body covered with many orange spots, an orange mantle-edge and orange-lined rhinophores.